Netcracker/KubeMarine/documentation/internal/Hardening.md

 **Note:** ClusterRole and ClusterRoleBinding are not required if you have `system:discovery` or `system:public-info-viewer` ClusterRoleBindings installed on the cluster (default).
+Though, such role bindings provide wider permissions than those that are necessary for the probes.

 ### Disabling Procedure